fatipardo/PDBClean-0.0.2/README.md

 ### [Step 3.
 Chain ID standardization](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/Step3.ChainIDStandardization.ipynb)

 Step 2 allows us to name each entity with whatever name we want.
-Step 3 makes sure that the chains that are the same (we do sequence alignment to determine similarity) in different cif files, have a consistent name.
+Step 3 makes sure that the chains that are the same (we do sequence alignment to determine similarity) in different CIF files, have a consistent name.

 ### [Step 4.
 Residue ID Standardization](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/Step4.ResidueIDStandardization.ipynb)